-Welcome to The National Kidney Foundation (NKF) Patient Engagement & Advocacy Guide.
+Welcome to The National Kidney Foundation (NKF) Voices for Kidney Health Patient Engagement & Advocacy Guide

-We value your commitment to empowering and educating others about chronic kidney disease (CKD), as well as effecting change through policy and legislation.
-NKF Advocates write directly to Congress and to newspapers, visit Members of Congress in Washington, D.C., or District offices, and advocate through social media.
-You may also be active in raising awareness in your communities, lending your voice to committees or advisory panels/boards, and participating in focus groups to ensure the kidney patient story is incorporated into program, policy, and treatment-related decision making.
+We value your commitment to empowering and educating others about chronic kidney disease (CKD), as well as affecting change through policy and legislation.
+Voices for Kidney Health advocates write directly to Congress and to newspapers, visit Members of Congress in Washington, D.C. and their district offices, and share information about our kidney policy campaigns with their friends and family on social media.
+You may also be active in raising awareness in your communities, lending your voice to advisory panels or boards, and participating in focus groups to ensure the kidney patient story is incorporated into our program, policy, and treatment-related decision making.

-As the nation's leading kidney disease advocacy organization, NKF aims to improve awareness, prevention, and treatment of kidney disease at the federal, state, and community levels.
-It is YOU who are key to achieving the advocacy goals integral to NKF's mission.
+As the nation's leading kidney advocacy organization, NKF aims to improve awareness, prevention, and treatment of kidney disease at the federal, state, and community levels.
+It is YOU who are key to achieving the advocacy goals integral toour mission.

 This guide will serve as a reference for when you interact with your elected officials and other policymakers in your community.
-In the following pages, you will find resources for contacting legislators, suggestions for engagement within your community, and statistics and other information on kidney disease.
-While tips, tactics, and statistics are important, your personal experiences with kidney disease are your most powerful asset.
-Your personal story is the most effective way to make an impact on elected officials and their staffs.
-In this guide you will find tips on how to deliver that story with the greatest impact.
+In the following pages, you will find advocacy resources as well as key statistics and other information on kidney disease.
+But remember, it's your personal experiences with kidney disease are that are your most powerful tool.
+Your personal story is the most effective way to make an impact with elected officials and their staffs.
+In this guide you will find guidance on how to deliver that story with the greatest possible impact.